Dynamic-maturational model of attachment and adaptation: DMM Assessments undergoing the validation process

 The following assessments have not been validated with three or more studies and are not considered by IASA to be acceptable for use forensically under their Family Court Protocol.

 Toddler Care-Index (TCI)

 The TCI video records a 5-minute interaction of a caregiver and child aged from 15 to 72 months.
-It assesses the general attachment characteristics of a specific dyad, such as mother and child or father and chid.
+It assesses the general attachment characteristics of a specific dyad, such as mother and child or father and child.
 The TCI is considered a useful assessment, but has not been validated by research.
 It was developed by Crittenden.

 Transition to Adulthood Attachment Interview (TAAI)

 The TAAI is a modified version of the AAI for adolescents aged about 14–25 years old.
 It was modified from the AAI by Crittenden in 2005 and 2020.

 Meaning of the Child interview (MotC)

 The MotC is an interview of a parent which is transcribed and assessed with discourse analysis techniques similar to the AAI.
 The MotC assesses a parent's general pattern of caregiving, sensitivity and level of responsiveness to their child, the degree and forms of control a parent may utilize, and self-reflective function (mentalization).
 It examines how caregiving is shaped by a parent's pattern of attachment and need for self protection.
 In a validation study, the way parents talked about their children in the MotC was found to predict how they behaved with their child in a CARE-Index video.
 The MotC has also been used to research the parent–child relationships of parent of autistic children.
 It was developed by Ben Grey and Steve Farnfield in 2011, and uses DMM theory and methods.